 Sarah Galway, Brock University, Brock-Niagara Centre for Health and Well-being, Canada

-Olivia Parker and Kimberley Gammage, Brock University, Brock-Niagara Centre for Health and Well-being, Canada
+Kimberley Gammage, Brock University and Brock-Niagara Centre for Health and Well-being, Canada

 Older adults have been disproportionally affected by COVID-19 and its related restrictions.
 One consequence for older adults (aged 70+) has been a reduction in physical activity, with up to a 53% decrease in exercise frequency in this age group.
 Given the physical and mental health benefits of physical activity in seniors, finding new ways to promote and deliver physical activity and exercise has been critical while exercise facilities have been closed.
 In March 2020, the Brock Niagara Centre for Health and Well-being, a community-based exercise facility in St. Catharines, Ontario that offers specialized exercise programming for individuals over the age of 55 as well as those with chronic diseases such as cardiovascular disease and Parkinson’s disease, closed for in-person exercise.
 Immediately, we began offering online, synchronous group fitness classes for members (e.g., yoga, circuit classes, dancefit).
 Since that time, our program offerings have expanded to include asynchronous group fitness videos and online one-on-one personal training.